Nuclear arms race: The end of the Cold War

-During the mid-1980s, the U.S-Soviet relations significantly improved, Mikhail Gorbachev assumed control of the Soviet Union MYSONS after the deaths of several former Soviet leaders, and announced a new era of "perestroika" and "glasnost," meaning restructuring and openness respectively.
+During the mid-1980s, the U.S-Soviet relations significantly improved, Mikhail Gorbachev assumed control of the Soviet Union after the deaths of several former Soviet leaders and announced a new era of "perestroika" and "glasnost," meaning restructuring and openness respectively.
 Gorbachev proposed a 50% reduction of nuclear weapons for both the U.S and Soviet Union at the meeting in Reykjavik, Iceland in October 1986.
 However, the proposal was refused due to disagreements over Reagan's SDI.
 Instead, the Intermediate Nuclear Forces (INF) Treaty was signed on December 8, 1987, in Washington, which eliminated an entire class of nuclear weapons.

 Owing to the dramatic economic and social changes occurring within the Soviet Union, many of its constituent republics began to declare their independence.
 With the wave of revolutions sweeping across Eastern-Europe, the Soviet Union was unable to impose its will on its satellite states and so its sphere of influence slowly diminished.
 By December 16, 1991, all of the republics had declared independence from the Union.
 The Soviet leader, Mikhail Gorbachev resigned as the country's president on December 25 and the Soviet Union was declared non-existent the following day.

 Post–Cold War

 With the end of the Cold War, the United States and Russia cut down on nuclear weapons spending.
-Fewer new systems were developed and both arsenals were reduced; although both countries maintain significant stocks of nuclear missiles.
+Fewer new systems were developed, and both arsenals were reduced, although both countries maintain significant stocks of nuclear missiles.
 In the United States, stockpile stewardship programs have taken over the role of maintaining the aging arsenal.

 After the Cold War ended, large inventories of nuclear weapons and facilities remained.
 Some are being recycled, dismantled, or recovered as valuable substances.
 Large amounts of money and resources – which would have been spent on developing nuclear weapons in the Soviet Union, had the arms race continued – were instead used for repairing the environmental damage produced by the nuclear arms race, and almost all former production sites are now major cleanup sites.
 In the United States, the plutonium production facility at Hanford, Washington, and the plutonium pit fabrication facility at Rocky Flats, Colorado, are among the most polluted sites.

 Military policies and strategies have been modified to reflect the increasing intervals without major confrontation.
 In 1995, United States policy and strategy regarding nuclear proliferation was outlined in the document "Essentials of Post–Cold War Deterrence", produced by the Policy Subcommittee of the Strategic Advisory Group (SAG) of the United States Strategic Command.